austinryan14/google-homepage/README.md

 This also got me more familiar with Grid items and tweaking the paratemers and spacings to get things just right, such as the buttons and footer elements.

-EDIT: Live preview available here: https://austinryan14.github.io/google-homepage/ Would like to go back and clean up alignment with Flexbox
+EDIT: Live preview available here: https://austinryan14.github.io/google-homepage/